litestar-org/litestar/docs/usage/2-route-handlers/0-route-handlers-concept.md

 ## Handler Function Type Annotations

 Starlite enforces strict type annotations.
 Functions decorated by a route handler **must** have all their kwargs and return value type annotated.
-If a type annotation is missing, an `ImproperlyConfiguredException` will be raised during the application boot-up process.
+If a type annotation is missing, an [`ImproperlyConfiguredException`][starlite.exceptions.ImproperlyConfiguredException] will be raised during the application boot-up process.

 There are several reasons for why this limitation is enforced: